 Since May 2013 Customs and Border Protection began issuing an electronic I-94 record.
 Every time a foreign visitor enters the United States, CBP generates an electronic I-94 arrival/departure record.
-However, the electronic I-94 number is not be known to the traveler.
-Travelers must go to CBP’s I-94 Website to obtain the electronic I-94 arrival/departure record similar to the sample below.
+However, the electronic I-94 number is not issued directly to the traveler.
+Travelers must go to CBP’s I-94 website to obtain the electronic I-94 arrival/departure record similar to the sample below.

 Paper I-94 Arrival/Departure Record